entrity/stackedit-computer-vision/papers-read/Currently Reading.md

 Looks at entire image at once.
 Predicts all bounding boxes for all classes at once.
 Divides image into SxS grid.
 Each cell is responsible for an object if the object's center falls within the cell.
-Each cell predicts $B$ bbs and confi
+Each cell predicts $B$ bbs and confidence scores for each bb ($Pr(obj) \times IoU$).

+**Format**: BB is $x,y,h,w,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDA0NjAxMzgsLTExMDk5OTYxOSwtMT
+eyJoaXN0b3J5IjpbLTIwNTY3ODk0NjUsLTExMDk5OTYxOSwtMT
 k5MzgwMDEyMiwyMDU2NTA4NTcsLTE2MDk3NDQ3MjIsLTI1NjIy
 MDc1NywtMTQyOTQ0NzEwNywyNzI5NjI2NTMsMTg4MDg3MDUyNi
 wxNzg2OTgyMTg0XX0=